lextm/blog/_posts/2019/2019-5-20-brief-history-of-monodevelop.md

 It would be rather difficult to predict when we shall be able to compile MonoDevelop 8.x flawlessly on Windows, or Linux, as the experts in this field are now busy bringing more new things into the code base for Mac.

 Should you really care?
-Visual Studio Community edition (Windows) and VSCode (Linux) can cover many scenarios already.
+Visual Studio Community edition (Windows) and VS Code (Linux) can cover many scenarios already.

 ## Side Notes